WPManageNinja/fluentsupport-dev-docs/docs/modules/custom_widget.md

 `fluent_support/customer_extra_widgets`

 ### Description:
-This hook allows developers to add custom widgets to the view ticket page in Fluent Support.
-By hooking into this filter, developers can inject their own HTML content to display additional information or functionality.
+This filter, `fluent_support/customer_extra_widgets`, serves as a gateway for developers to enhance the functionality of the view ticket page within Fluent Support.
+When developers utilize this filter, they can integrate custom widgets seamlessly into the view ticket interface.
+These widgets can contain diverse HTML content tailored to specific needs, such as presenting supplementary information, offering additional features, or facilitating user interactions.

+By leveraging this filter, developers gain the flexibility to extend the capabilities of Fluent Support's view ticket page according to their project requirements.
+This extensibility empowers them to enrich the user experience by integrating bespoke elements that cater to unique use cases or business scenarios.
+Additionally, developers can leverage this filter to maintain consistency with the overall design and functionality of Fluent Support while introducing customizations tailored to their applications or projects.

 ### Parameters
 - `$widgets` (array): An associative array containing information about the widgets to be displayed.
 Each element of the array represents a single widget and includes a unique key and an array of widget data.